alxbrg/serverless-messaging/README.md

 # Serverless messaging

 A bare-bones messaging API implemented using Lambda functions written in Python, DynamoDB, SNS and SES.
+The [Serverless framework](https://serverless.com) is used to provision the Lambdas and the DynamoDB table.

 ## API Usage

+All requests must have a valid API key value set in the `x-api-key` header.

+_Note_: for demonstration purposes, a single key is configured to be generated.

 ### Send and store a message